 There are two ways to update all sensors in your tenant to the new version:

-Upgrading sensors is done transparently for you once you click the button.
+Upgrading sensors is done transparently for you once you click the "Update to Latest" button.
 You do not need to re-download installers (in fact the installer stays the same).
 The new version should be in effect across the organization within about 20 minutes.

 You can also configure sensors in your tenant to auto-update to the new version when it's released.
 To do it, tag all sensors in your fleet with the